-- 1. All revisions to original exterior lighting shall be reviewed and approved by the ARB prior to purchase and installation. - No exterior flood lights are permitted.
-They create light pollution at adjacent properties. - Each house must provide at the primary front door, either a gas light or a electric light fixture with a 40 watt bulb with a photocell. - temperature of 3000k. - 5.
-Motion activated lights are generally discouraged and the ARB reserves the right to review on an individual basis. - Copper, brass, and black finished light fixtures are encouraged.
-A common finish color, coordinated with other exterior finish items such as door hardware are highly encouraged. - 7.
+- 1. All revisions to original exterior lighting shall be reviewed and approved by the ARB prior to purchase and installation. - 2.
+No exterior flood lights are permitted.
+They create light pollution at adjacent properties. - 3.
+Each house must provide at the primary front door, either a gas light or a electric light fixture with a 40 watt bulb with a photocell. - Exterior Lightbulbs shall have a maximum color temperature of 3000k. - 5.
+Motion activated lights are generally discouraged and the ARB reserves the right to review on an individual basis. - 6.
+Copper, brass, and black finished light fixtures are 3. encouraged.
+A common finish color, coordinated with other exterior finish items such as door hardware are 4. highly encouraged. - 7.
 Light fixtures shall be mounted on 5/4X blocks.
 The paint or stain shall match the siding color.

-- color as the roof.
-White boots and extensions are 8.
-Exterior soffit lighting plans must be submitted to the ARB for review and approval.
+- 8. Exterior soffit lighting plans must be submitted to the ARB for review and approval.
 Soffit lights shall be approved for use as general front facade ambient lighting and accent lighting for architectural features.
-Soffit lights in gable soffits are prohibited as they create hot spots and a runway lighting effect. - 9.
+Soffit lights in gable soffits are prohibitted as they create hot spots and a runway lighting effect. - 9.
 Exterior electric outlet boxes shall have solid plastic or metal covers.
 Clear plastic covers are not permitted.